RichardPurvis/specsheet/README.md

 ## specsheets.reviews
-Create spreadsheets for comparing specifications and submitting reviews on ANYTHING and EVERYTHING.
+Create sortable, searchable, filter-able[?] tables for comparing specifications and submitting reviews on ANYTHING and EVERYTHING.

 Created by Richard Purvis